-In collaboration with Illinois Action for Children, through this program, Good Shepherd Center provides training opportunities and support for Day Care Centers and Home Childcare providers in the far south suburban Cook County area.
+In collaboration with Illinois Action for Children, through this program, Good Shepherd Center provides training opportunities and support for Day Care Centers and Home Childcare providers in the far south suburban Cook County area, as well as our newly aquired northern Cook County area.
 This training includes all areas of information relevant to child development with an increased ability to provide information on the care and treatment of children with developmental disabilities.
-For further information call the Community Partner Director at 708-985-3737.
+For further information call the Community Partner Director, Maggie Keane, at 708-985-3737.

 Illinois Action for Children proudly works to create systems of early care and education that help strengthen families and communities.
 Their outreach and work with low-income, hard-to-reach families has lead them to research and implement innovative and highly-effective programs and advocacy to ensure that all children in Illinois have access to high-quality opportunities, and that parents are supported in their goals of economic self-sufficiency and stability.